-The F.D.I.C.
-(Federal Deposit Insurance Corporation) should not have authority to “classify” loans due to reduction of land values.
+The Federal Deposit Insurance Corporation (FDIC) should not have authority to “classify” loans due to reduction of land values.

-We oppose any federal effort to eliminate chapter 12 bankruptcy and any other action to further lessen the borrowers’ rights.
+We oppose any federal effort to eliminate Chapter 12 bankruptcy and any other action to further lessen a borrower’s rights.
 We support the right of mediation to prevent bankruptcy.

 We support conservation as the major effort to reduce energy requirements.
 We support the research and development of renewable energy resources such as solar, geothermal, wind, hydrogen, ethanol, biodiesel and algae with emphasis on community-owned generated power.

 Federal and state low-interest loans and tax credits should be made available for these and other programs to develop energy self-sufficiency.